 In individual therapy, a mental health professional works with a client in private sessions.
 It is the therapist’s ethical duty to maintain confidentiality regarding what the client shares during the therapy session.
-However, confidentiality can be waived in the following situations:
+However, confidentiality won’t apply in the following situations:

-- The client is in danger of self-harm
+- The individual is in danger of self-harm

 - The client cannot take care of their basic needs

-- The client appears likely to harm others
+- The person appears likely to harm others

 - A court order requesting records from the sessions